MatthiasHarzer/repo-file-sync/README.md

 1. Run `repo-file-sync init`.
 2. Optionally provide a directory on the machine to store the Database-Repository, however the default one is recommended.
 3. Select `y` when asked to set up local only
+4. Follow the instructions to finish the setup.

 ### Remote repository
 This will save the files to a remote repository to sync them between multiple devices.